Making Your VU Collaborate Space Accessible

 Converting PDF Documents and Scanned Documents

 You can design a VU Collaborate space with different release options for different cohorts of students.
 If there are students requiring extra support, you can give them specific materials that other students don’t receive, or set later dates for the completion of assignments.

-If you set up quizzes or other assessments with time restrictions, you can use release conditions and special access to provide longer times or take off the time restrictions for students with different needs.
+If you set up a quiz or other assessment with a time restriction, you can use release conditions and special access to provide longer times or take off the time restrictions for students with different needs.

 You could also allow selected users special access (earlier access, for example) to the quiz, or restrict the view of the quiz to specific users (in the event of an alternative assessment method).